narblaitiin/nrf52840_rtos_ttn_otaa/README.md

 ## Overview
 This application contains example code to allow testing of LoRaWAN Network Application.
 This code also allows to test a physical link from the node to the gateway then from the gateway to TTN.
+The version of Zephyr RTOS used is the version v3.6.0.

 The packets sent have the following characteristics:

     - Timer : packets every 30 secondes
     - Random value with the range from min = 0 to max = 100% like values from ADC (sensor/battery to percent of charge/discharge)
-    - random value with the range fron 0 to 100% for humidity
+    - Random value with the range fron 0 to 100% for humidity
-    - random value with the range from -25 to +50 degree celsius
+    - Random value with the range from -25 to +50 degree celsius
     - Number of packets : forever loop
     - Number of nodes : 5